simon-javier/backup-manuscript-thesis/main.typ

 + How can a high-quality, balanced dataset of fingernail images be effectively compiled and preprocessed using standardized techniques such as resizing, and normalization to support accurate disease classification?
 + How do organized shape and lighting changes to fingernail images affect how well deep learning models perform when identifying systemic diseases in different situations?
 + How do the performance outcomes of deep learning models (EfficientNetV2S, VGG16, ResNet50, RegNetY-16GF, and SwinV2-B) compare when trained on the augmented fingernail image dataset for systemic disease classification, as measured by accuracy, precision, recall, and F1-score?
-+ Which deep learning model demonstrates superior performance for systemic disease classification from fingernail images, and how do standard evaluation metrics (e.g., accuracy, precision, recall, F1-score for CNNs; confidence intervals, sensitivity, specificity for probabilistic models) inform the selection of the optimal model?
++ Which deep learning model demonstrates superior performance for systemic disease classification from fingernail images, and how do standard evaluation metrics, such as accuracy, precision, recall, and F1-score for CNNs, or confidence intervals, sensitivity, and specificity for probabilistic models, inform the selection of the optimal model?
 + How can the best-performing model be deployed in a prototype application to provide interpretable systemic disease inference from fingernail images, and what are the key challenges in ensuring its suitability for clinical decision support or health screening?